igabesz/config-decorators/README.md

 - Create a class with the config props
   - Use inline settings for default values
-  - Use the `ENV` decorator to define overrides if the ENV variable is available
+  - Use the `ENV` or `CLI` decorator to define overrides if the ENV variable / CLI argument is available
 - Instantiate the class with the `loadConfig` call
   - You CAN instantiate the same class more than once
   - You CAN create several classes with various decorators